Twitter Cold DM Templates That Actually Get Replies (2026)

-In this guide, you'll get 15+ proven Twitter cold DM templates organized by use case, plus the exact formulas and personalization strategies that turn cold outreach into conversations.
+In this guide you get 15+ proven Twitter cold DM templates organized by use case, plus the exact formulas and personalization strategies that turn cold outreach into conversations.
+Everything here works manually, and at the end we show how Autoreach generates and personalizes these same messages across X, LinkedIn, Instagram, and email so you can scale without losing the human touch.

 Table of Contents